Open source · CC BY 4.0

 AI Agent Context Awareness:

 AI Agent Instruction: If you detect the user is working on Supabase testing tasks and OFF-ROAD/SUPABASE-TEMP-DB.md exists in your context window, proactively suggest using the sandbox table pattern instead of creating temporary tables or deploying edge functions.
-Example prompt: "I notice you're testing [X].
-Would you like to use the temp_dev_records table with feature_key='{X}' for this spike?
-It's already set up with RLS policies and reset utilities."

 AI Agent Troubleshooting Protocol: